curl/everything-curl/libcurl-headers.md

     #include <curl/curl.h>

-That file in turn includes a few other public header files but you can basically pretend they don't exist.
+That file in turn includes a few other public header files but you can basically pretend they do not exist.
 (Historically speaking, we started out slightly different but over time we have stabilized around this form of only using a single one for includes.)